Building Cloud-based applications with Microsoft Azure

 Session 1: Introduction to Microsoft Azure

 Learn what Azure is and what services it offers.
-Learn the basics of architecting cloud-based apps, and then activate your Azure Pass and apply what you learned to building your first-cloud-based application.
+Learn the basics of managing Azure resources and architecting cloud-based apps, and then activate your Azure Pass.

 Session 3: Azure Storage

-Learn how to store data in the cloud by leveraging Azure Storage services such as Blobs, Tables, and Queues.
+Learn how to store data in the cloud by leveraging core Azure Storage services such as Blobs, Files, Tables, and Queues.
 Learn how to manage these services using the Azure Storage Explorer and how to interact with them using REST APIs and packages that wrap those APIs.
-Also learn about other ways to store data in the cloud, including Azure DocumentDB and Azure SQL.

 Session 4: Azure Active Directory